CiscoSE/xr-vagrant/README.md

 (..)
 ```

-In this example (when you bring your XRv up the port can be different)
+In this example (keep in mind that when you bring the XRv up the port might be different),
-port 22 of the router is mapped to port 2223 in your machine.
+port 22 of the router is mapped to port 2223 in your laptop.
-To ssh to the router, use the port mapped to 22 (guest) with vagrant/vagrant credentials
+To login, use the port mapped to 22 (guest) with vagrant/vagrant credentials

-You can ssh to the XRv using
+ssh to the XRv using this command: (For Windows, use putty or another ssh client)

 ```bash
 ssh vagrant@localhost -p 2223
 ```

-830 is the XRv netconf port; it is mapped to 57779 in your machine.
-Use port 57779 to redirect netconf calls
+XRv uses port 830 for netconf; it is mapped to 57779 in your laptop.
+If you want to run netconf calls to the XRv from
-to the router
+your laptop, 57779 is the port to use

 The router.cfg file has a basic configuration for the XRv.
 Apply this configuration